-The first seven weeks focus on strengthening narrative, camera & editing skills.
-Each Friday, in pairs, students are set new filmmaking tasks that will prepare them for the production of their final film.
-Students then get an additional three weeks to shoot and edit their final film including: a rough cut screening, one-to-one editing tutorials and a screening of the final films on the big screen (Covid permitting).
+The first eight weeks focus on strengthening narrative, camera & editing skills.
+Each Friday students are set new filmmaking tasks that will prepare them for the production of their final film.
+Students then get an additional four weeks to shoot and edit their final film including: a rough cut screening, one-to-one editing tutorials and a screening of the final films on the big screen (Covid permitting).

-We are rapidly moving away from long-form broadcast TV staffed by full-time single skill workers towards short-form documentaries made for a multiple ranges of online platforms by multi-skilled freelancers.
+We are rapidly moving away from long-form broadcast TV staffed by full-time single skill workers towards short-form creative non-fiction made for a range of online platforms by multi-skilled freelancers.
 During this course, you are encouraged to discover and express your own response to the world around you.
 In this course we will pay close attention to ideas of authorship and help you to find your unique voice, as well as teach you practical skills that enable you to be the adaptable and practical freelancer filmmakers commissioners and clients need in today’s’ media landscape.

 We will discuss the art of short and longer form of filmmaking, as well as the range of technical, aesthetic, and representational dynamics involved in the construction of different kinds of non-fiction.
 We draw on the work of documentarians past and present to explore how we can create a “cinema of the real”, exploring character, form, emotion and much more.
 You will learn to shoot, record sound, and edit a short film.
 By doing so, participants will become more informed as well as practically experienced makers and commentators on the ‘truths’, ‘fictions’, styles, genres, ethics and modes of filmmaking.
-They will also have explored issues of representation and audience reception.
+You will also have explored issues of representation and audience reception.

-As the course progresses students will learn to adapt the fundamentals of documentary filmmaking for a variety of real-life short form briefs ranging from online documentary platforms like The New York Times Op Docs and The Guardian to other ‘clients’ in need of ‘observational’ documentaries.
+As the course progresses students will learn to adapt the fundamentals of documentary filmmaking for a variety of real-life short form briefs ranging from online documentary platforms like The New York Times Op Docs and The Guardian to other ‘clients’ in need of non-fiction films.
 These clients could be brands, public or arts organisations.

 Students undertaking the course will have full access to the UCL Anthropology Audio Visual Lab with Premiere CC and Adobe Creative Suite enabled machines as well as professional camera kits (shared one between two students) for the duration of the course.
 Students have access to UCL facilities for a further five weeks after the formal teaching on the course in order to complete their film.
 Please note participants are also required to bring two external hard-drives on the course.
 Students using UCL Anthropology cameras are responsible for any loss, damage or repair costs.
 Any failure to reimburse the department will result in a debt to UCL.